 Textbook Amy Krouse Rosenthal, by Amy Krouse Rosenthal (★★★☆☆)

 No, that’s not a typo.
 Amy Krouse Rosenthal is the author whose “Modern Love” New York Times column “You May Want to Marry My Husband” went viral shortly before her death from ovarian cancer.
 I bought this book around the time of her death, but never picked it up until last month.
 Organized into different school subjects, the book focuses on her little insights and reflections about life in very brief bursts of words.
 It’s extremely short, and I got through it in about an hour.
-I’ve definitely read better books with similar styles, but I think knowing about the author helped me see this in an interesting light.
+I think knowing about the author helped me see this in an interesting light.

 A Man of Character, by Margaret Locke (★★★☆☆)

-The concept of this story was really fun at first, but it never quite picked up and reached that level of being great.
-By the end, the plot was so nonsensical that I was ready for it to be done.
-Cute, but nothing special.
+The concept of this story was really fun at first, but it never quite picked up for me.